boaks/zephyr-coaps-client/README.md

 Demo message:

 ```
-15641 s, Thingy:91 v0.2, 0*43, 1*0, 2*0, 3*0, failures 0
+124 s, Thingy:91 v0.4, 0*3, 1*0, 2*0, 3*0, failures 0
-4160 mV 95% charging (V)
-RSSI: 255,255
+4156 mV 94% battery
+RSSI q,p: 17,30
-Network: CAT-M1
+Network: CAT-M1 5,26201(*)
+PSM: TAU 3600 [s], Act 16 [s], Delays 0, Released: 11189 ms
+Stat: 1,1,280,159
 ```

 It starts with the up-time in seconds in the first line, followed by the label "Thingy:91" and a sent statistic. "`0*43`" := 43 exchanges without retransmission, "`1*0`" := no (0) exchanges with 1 retransmission.
 The current exchange is not included in this statistic.
 The second line contains the battery status and the third the receiving signal strength.
-The next line contains the network mode (CAT-M1 or NB-IoT).
+The next line contains the network mode (CAT-M1 or NB-IoT) and the provider.
+Followed by a line with the PSM setup and finally a transmission statistic (kB transmitted, kB received, max. packet size, avg. packet size).

 The demo uses the "echo" resource of the plugtest-server, therefore the response contains just the same message.